i Laws governing arbitration

 There are several institutions providing arbitration services under their own arbitration rules to facilitate domestic and cross-border disputes that arise in Thailand and other countries.

 The Thai Arbitration Institute (TAI) was established in 1990 under the authority of the Ministry of Justice.
 It is now under the supervision of the Office of the Judiciary, an organisation independent of the Ministry of Justice.
 The TAI continually promotes arbitration in both the public and private sectors and has contributed greatly to the development of Thai arbitration, including the drafting of the Arbitration Act 2002.
 It is currently the main arbitration body in Thailand that facilitates the arbitration process by assisting with the selection of arbitrators and providing the resources required for arbitration proceedings.
-With qualified and experienced experts in various fields in 20 categories, the TAI provides arbitration services to disputing parties under its own set of rules, which were revised in 2017.11 In 2018, the TAI received 86 new requests for arbitration and resolved 149 arbitration cases.
-In the first quarter of 2019, the TAI received 30 new requests for arbitration and resolved 29 arbitration cases.
+With qualified and experienced experts in various fields in 20 categories, the TAI provides arbitration services to disputing parties under its own set of rules, which were revised in 2017.12 In 2019, the TAI received 105 new requests for arbitration and resolved 204 arbitration cases.
+In the first two months of 2020, as a consequence of the coronavirus outbreak, the TAI received only 10 new requests for arbitration and resolved 35 arbitration cases.

 Since 1968, the Office of the Arbitration Tribunal of The Thai Chamber of Commerce (TCC) has offered arbitration services provided by its Thai Commercial Arbitration Committee.
 The arbitration proceedings are conducted under its own rules, which were adopted from the ICC Rules of Arbitration, and the Economic Commission for Asia and the Far East (ECAFE) Rules of International Commercial Arbitration and the ECAFE Standard for Conciliation.
 The TCC appears to be the preferred arbitration institution for foreigners that have businesses in Thailand.

 The Thailand Arbitration Center (THAC) was established under the Arbitration Institution Act 2007 as a non-governmental organisation to ensure the neutrality of the institution.
-Its objectives are to promote and develop procedures in arbitration, and to provide arbitration services to resolve domestic and international civil and commercial disputes in various areas (e.g., international trade, finance and banking).14 In 2018, the THAC administered 11 new arbitration cases.
+Its objectives are to promote and develop procedures in arbitration, and to provide arbitration services to resolve domestic and international civil and commercial disputes in various areas (e.g., international trade, finance and banking).15 In 2019, the THAC administered and resolved 10 arbitration cases.

 v Arbitration proceedings in special government institutions